reven0n/tp/docs/team/asaiyume.md

 ### Project: NUS Event Mailer Pro

-NUS Event Mailer Pro is a desktop application used to manage Events and Contacts for NUS Event Organizers.
+NUS Event Mailer Pro is a desktop application used to manage events and contacts for NUS event organizers.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.